 - 10.1.1.
-Two competitors (may be female/female, male/male or female/male, abled/differently abled, any 2 styles, any 2 ranks although close in rank is usually better) are scored as a team. - 10.1.2.
-The competitors use continuous, flowing attack and defense techniques, i.e., a choreographed fight.
-It is not a self-defense skit, so one competitor doesn't "win" at end or end up flattened.
-The competitors work together to demonstrate varied attacks and defenses, similar to Aikido, Judo kata but continuous motion no stops. - 10.1.3.
+Two participants (may be female/female, male/male or female/male, any 2 styles, any 2 ranks although close in rank is usually better) are scored as a team. - 10.1.2.
+The participants use continuous, flowing attack and defense techniques, i.e., a choreographed fight.
+It is not a self-defense skit, so one participant doesn't "win" at end or end up flattened.
+The participants work together to demonstrate varied attacks and defenses, similar to Aikido, Judo kata but continuous motion no stops. - 10.1.3.
 IAGLMA Rules regarding forms apply however the time limit for these forms is 5 minutes.
 See Rule 6.